ellipsis14/PaSegment/README.md

 # PaSegment
-Deep learning approach for the automatic segmentation of pulmonary artery.
+Deep learning approach for the automatic segmentation of pulmonary artery from 4D Flow MRI datasets.